TrailBlazerDev/ProjectRhombus2.0/README.md

 # ProjectRhombus2.0
-Planned new, expanded version of the steam game project rhombus.
+Planned, new, expanded version of the steam game Project Rhombus.